tmh-rc/php-advanced/mvc-framwork/validation.md

 ## Testing

-Must display error message when validation failed.
+An error message must be shown in the view when validation fails.